Sørlandet Line: Hokksund – Prestestranda

 Starting point of the line is Hokksund in the Drammenselva valley, where it branches off from the Randsfjordbane southwest into the Vestfosselva valley.
 The route to Kongsberg then runs alongside the north bank of the Eikeren lake and crosses the watershed to Numedalslågen drainage basin.
 The railway line forms a horseshoe curve in the main valley -precisely the Kongsberg area -, passing Saggrenda to get back westwards.
-The province border to Vestfold og Telemark and a watershed near Heddalsvatnet (in Notodden municipality) are crossed.
+The county border to Telemark and a watershed near Heddalsvatnet (in Notodden Municipality) are crossed.
 While the main road E134 leads directly to Notodden, the southbound route forms a horseshoe curve in Ådalen before reaching Heddalsvatnet at Hjuksebø station on its eastern edge.

-To the east of the lake, the route leads southwards, before the Saua river is bridged westwards at Akkerhaugen (in the former municipality of Sauherad) at its confluence with the Heddalsvatnet.
+To the east of the lake, the route leads southwards, before the Saua river is bridged westwards at Akkerhaugen (in Midt-Telemark Municipality) at its confluence with the Heddalsvatnet.
 The line continues to Gvarv in the Gvarvelva valley, which we leave after calling at Bø (Telemark) southwards, going via side-valleys to Lunde, sitting at the Straumen river.
 In Lunde there is a bridge over the Telemark Canal.
-The route leads further to Prestestranda on the Tokke inland lake, crossing the municipalities of Nome and Drangedal.
+The route leads further to Prestestranda on the Tokke inland lake, crossing through Nome Municipality and Drangedal Municipality.